 Introduction to Python Modules¶

 In Python, a module is a file containing Python definitions and statements organized for reuse.
-Modules allow you to segment your code into logical components, promoting readability and maintainability.

 Key features of modules: